 Why is a learning unit called a Learning Nugget?

-In German, we use the term mainly for small chicken pieces (chicken nuggets).
+In German, we primarily use the term for small chicken parts (Chicken Nuggets).
 Originally, a nugget is a small lump of pure gold.
-Either way, a nugget is primarily one thing: small!
-For application in e-learning, the analogy to chicken pieces fits, as your learning units should be as tasty as possible (to be taken with a wink).
-And the gold analogy fits insofar as your learning units contain valuable messages.
+Either way, a nugget is primarily one thing: Small!
+For application in e-learning, the analogy to chicken parts fits, as your learning units should be as appealing as possible (to be taken with a wink).
+And the gold analogy fits in that your learning units contain valuable messages.

-This is what we picture when we think of nuggets: chicken pieces and gold nuggets.
-Both share one thing: They are small pieces of a larger whole.
+This is what we envision when we think of nuggets: chicken parts and gold lumps.
+Both have one thing in common: They are small parts of a larger whole.

 How short can a Learning Nugget be?

 In principle, a Learning Nugget should be as short as possible and as long as necessary.
-In the context of e-learning or blended learning, this means: Each nugget should be able to be fully grasped in a maximum of 2 minutes.
+In the context of e-learning or blended learning, this means: Each nugget should be grasped in a maximum of 2 minutes.

-By the way: The learning platform blink.it consists of individual Blinks, which function just like a Learning Nugget.
-Read more about it in this article: What is a Blink?
+By the way: The learning platform blink.it consists of individual blinks, which function just like a Learning Nugget.
+Read more about this in this article: What is a Blink?
 The 2-Minute Learning Concept

-However, you should not scrupulously focus on a specific time.
-If you want to shorten existing learning content, rather ask yourself: What is the message you want to convey?
-You should be able to formulate each message in one sentence.
+However, you should not focus obsessively on a specific duration.
+If you want to shorten existing learning content, ask yourself: What is the message you want to convey?
+Each message should be formulated in one sentence.

-Rule of thumb: If you find multiple messages in a learning unit, you can create several Learning Nuggets from it.
+Rule of thumb: If you find multiple messages in one learning unit, you can create several Learning Nuggets from them.

-A good Learning Nugget might look like this:
+A good Learning Nugget could look like this:

-(2 sentences) Introduction from the previous topic / Learning Nugget
+(2 sentences) Introduction from previous topic / Learning Nugget

 (2 sentences) Description of the problem